 What is an STI?

-Sexually transmitted infections are passed between people through unprotected sex or genital contact.
+What is an STI?
+An STI stands for sexually transmitted infection, which are are passed between people through unprotected sex or genital contact.
 Recognising STI symptoms early is important to ensure you can get tested and treated as quickly as possible.
 This article examines STI symptoms, lists the common STIs, and offers detail on STI tests and treatments.

 Not all STIs cause noticeable symptoms but you should certainly be aware of the common ones.
 Some STIs, like chlamydia, can be asymptomatic - i.e. they display no symptoms but can cause long-term complications like infertility.
 If you display any of the symptoms listed below, get a check-up as soon as possible.
 Our online sexual health clinic offers reliable and discreet STI tests, treatment and more.